feored/halbu/README.md

 A .d2s file parsing library written in Rust.

-⚠ NPCs and Items section are not yet supported.
+⚠ NPCs and Items section are not yet supported. ⚠
+⚠ Neither are hardcore mode and non-expansion characters ⚠

 **[Notes](https://github.com/feored/halbu/blob/main/notes.md)** regarding D2R with some useful information regarding quests in particular.